Primary

 Position yourself in the top of a push-up with arms fully extended, hands directly under shoulders.
 Create a rigid line from head to heels by bracing your core and squeezing your glutes.
 Keep your neck neutral—look at the floor slightly ahead of your hands.

-Want High Plank in your program?
+See where High Plank fits in your weekly plan

 Start in a push-up position.